hermannm/devlog/README.md

 ![Screenshot of log messages in a terminal](https://github.com/hermannm/devlog/blob/ac5ebe0a372e745c30b5afe6eeb71a67c4c44d21/devlog-example-output.png?raw=true)

 This output is meant to be easily read by a developer working locally.
-However, you may want a more structured format for production, such as JSON, to make log analysis easier.
+However, you may want a more structured format (like JSON) for production systems, to make log analysis easier.
 You can get both by conditionally choosing the log handler for your application, like this:

 <!-- @formatter:off -->
 ```go